Women's Adventure Travels

 Game On!

-As Yosemite is 95% wilderness, you can only reach most of the park by foot or horse.
-It's no surprise that hiking, biking, and horseback riding are popular activities.
-You can also explore the park through tours, ranger programs, and by car.
-Put door activities range from water activities to stargazing, fishing, bird watching, and winter sports.
-It's also known as one of the world’s greatest rock climbing areas.
+Yosemite is 95% wilderness, so you can only reach most of the park on foot or by horse.
+Unsurprisingly, hiking, biking, and horseback riding are popular activities.
+You can also explore the park by car, through tours and ranger programs.
+Put door activities range from water to stargazing, fishing, bird watching, and winter sports.
+It's also known as one of the world’s greatest rock-climbing areas.

 Picture Perfect